 Well, due to mid air crossing of the international date line Thursday didn’t exist!

 Landed in Auckland around 5:30 local time.
 The airport was FANTASTIC – not that my credit card thought that.
 I bought a few things amongst which was a new camera.
-Roshny, on the project, had the most amazing underwater camera and I’d already decided to buy one – it was on offer here as well as being duty free so I took the plunge.
-Just need to work out how to use it.
+Roshny, on the Blue Ventures project, had the most amazing underwater camera and I’d already decided to buy one – it was on offer here as well as being duty free so I took the plunge.
+Just need to work out how to use it now.

-I decided to go straight to Perth.
+After a bit of ummimg and ahhing I decided to go straight to Perth.
 I booked a flight online – just over £200 for a 5 hour flight but it wasn’t until 20:30.
-A quick email to Ange to make sure that was OK with them -phew it was!!
+A quick email to Ange to make sure that was OK with them – it was rather last minute of me to spring this on them but phew it was OK!!
 Now what to do?
-After a bit of umming and arghing I checked my bags into storage and got the train into the city.
+Not quite knowing what to do with my time I decided to check my bags into storage and get the train into the city.
 Not the cheapest option but such great fun.

 Then, what the hell, I spent more than dinner on a dark and stormy in a swanky bar.
 How often does one have an afternoon trip to Sydney!!!!

 Back on the train and onto the airport.
 Picked up my bags, checked in and went through to the departure lounge.
 The flight was budget and felt like it – limited recline, no movies, no food and no drinks.
-The most uncomfortable seat!!
-I managed to get some sleep and so before I knew it we had landed.
-Ange and Gareth were there to greet me and to help with cases
+And the most uncomfortable seat!!
+Luckily I managed to get some sleep and so before I knew it we had landed.
+Ange and Gareth were there to greet me and to help with cases.

 Straight to bed.